Looking for the ALLO DigiOne Signature? Find that review here.

 HATS.
-Not The Blue Nile’s sophomore LP of the same name but that given by its manufacturer to add on-boards for the Raspberry Pi.
+Not The Blue Nile’s sophomore LP but that given by Raspberry Pi to add on-boards for their small-board computer (SBC).
 A HAT (Hardware Attached on Top) slides on to the 40-pin connector to extend the Raspberry Pi’s functionality; during the boot process, the HAT is auto-registered and auto-configured by the host operating system.
 No delays, no user intervention and, best of all for the DIY-allergic, no soldering.

 The relevance for audio enthusiasts, especially those with more revealing hifi systems fronted by a DAC, is how the €35 Raspberry Pi’s poor-sounding on-board USB output can be completely side-stepped.
 A HAT moves the digital audio signal upstairs for re-clocking and, hopefully, to also leave electrical noise behind.

-Lower electrical noise and lower jitter makes for less mechanical-sounding
+Lower electrical noise and lower jitter make for less mechanical-sounding

 In our previous HAT-related post, we heard how the JustBoom Digi HAT’s coaxial output pulls up alongside the AURALiC Aries Mini’s for a qualitative stalemate.
 Quite the result for such an affordable rig: a Raspberry Pi 3, JustBoom Digi HAT, custom case, cables and microSD card, all for a jot over a hundred quid.

 Today, Allo throw their Raspberry Pi HAT into the ring with the DigiOne board (US$99).
 Allo’s aim is crystal clear from the outset: to deliver the “absolute best S/PDIF output”.
 The first casualty is bargain-basement pricing.
 In the Raspberry Pi world, US$99 nets us just shy of three base units.